traderres/angularApp1Lessons/README.md

     c.
 Connect to the webapp at
        http://localhost:8080/app1

+ 3. Setup Debugging in IntelliJ Ultimate
- 3. Open the project in IntelliJ Ultimate
+    a.
+Open the project in IntelliJ

- 4. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons/lesson01_debug_existing_webapp.txt">Setup Debugging (so you can debug TypeScript and Java code)</a>
+    b. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons/lesson01_debug_existing_webapp.txt">Setup debugging (so you can debug TypeScript and Java code)</a>

 </pre>